PhoenixTales/phoenix-docs/story/world/cliff-exchange.md

 ![Exchange Place v0.7](/_img/world/cliff-07.png)

 It is here, that for the first time the ropeway appears, that players would know from this screenshot and the [gameplay video of the PC Action](https://www.youtube.com/watch?v=yABtkrQonD0) and would anticipate to be in the game.
-Later it would be removed and replaced by a much less iconic and much smaller lift in the end.
+Later it would be removed and replaced by a much less iconic and much smaller lift.

 At first the lake at the exchange place was simply designed as a lake in a basin of mountainous terrain, with no room between the lake and the mountains.
-There was not meant to be any kind of storage or a camp here and no room for it.
-The convicts would bring the ore to this place, once every month, they would receive their goods from the outside world and deliver their ore by using the gondola, then bring the goods to the Old Camp.
+There was not meant to be any kind of storage or a camp here and there was also no room for it.
+Only (in another subversion of 0.7) a wooden platform has been added; where the convicts could stand on and handle the exchange alongside a platform above that the royals would use.

+The convicts would bring the ore to this place, once every month, they would receive their goods from the outside world and deliver their ore by using those gondolas on the ropeway, then bring the goods to the Old Camp.
 In the Comic this process is shown in connection with a carriage and horses, but still - there is no storage here and no reason for it.

-Accordingly there also was no gate to protect the exchange place, as there was nothing to protect (other than the ropeway itself); there was no ore here obviously, as it was all delivered outside and there were no goods from the outside world here, as they were all brought to the camp.
+Accordingly there also was no gate to protect the exchange place, as there was nothing to protect (other than the ropeway itself); there was no ore here obviously, as it was all delivered outside and there were no goods from the outside world here either, as they were all brought to the camp.
 In the initial concept, the Free Camp was also meant to use the exchange place (e.g. at night; if with or without the knowledge of the Old Camp), so it was not meant to be exclusively used by the OC.

 ![Exchange Place to AM v0.7](/_img/world/087.png)
 The other side, view from the exchange place towards the Abandoned Mine area.
 {: .caption }

 There would be no gate here till around v0.94k.
-In screenshots of v0.9 it is still not included.
-And the screenshot suggested orcs to arrive here.
-An idea that may not only have been set up for the screenshot, since the orcs occupying the exchange place is an idea that traces back all the way to the earliest Orpheus notes.
+In screenshots of v0.8 to 0.9 it is still not included.

 ![Exchange Place to AM v0.8 - v0.9](/_img/world/ep-08-09.jpg)
+The screenshot also suggested orcs to arrive here.
+An idea that may not only have been set up for the screen, since the orcs occupying the exchange place is an idea that traces back all the way to the earliest Orpheus notes.
+{: .caption }

-But the actual reason to protect the exchange place and why the gate may make sense, would have been due to the New Camp, which could have a strong motivation to destroy the ropeway in order to stop the exchange with the outside world, which is their primary enemy; but there was obviously nothing to rob - nothing but the convoys.
+The actual reason to protect the exchange place and why the gate may make sense would have been due to the New Camp, which could have a strong motivation to destroy the ropeway in order to stop the exchange with the outside world, which is their primary enemy; but there was obviously nothing to rob - nothing but the convoys.

-Although we do not have a copy of the world from v0.7, we can say for sure, that the cliff and the exchange place were merged here.
+On first sight it may be seem very clear, that the world of v0.7 has alread merged the ideas of the exchange place and the cliff.
+But as we do not have a copy of this version of the world we cannot say so for sure.
+In course of months of reflection about the area I found at least a few hints and a possible explanation for how the separated cliff could actually have been implemented in this version of the world.

+For a long time it has been speculated what the big hole in the mesh was meant to be that can be found on the plateau above the entrance to the Abandoned Mine.
+In later versions this is covered by rocks and there is nothing behind.

 While in theory we could imagine a mixture of this exchange place with a seperate cliff further east, this is very unlikey to be the case - since the early "Old Temple" (later "Monastery ruins") did also appear in this version and so there was no room for any water anymore that the player could have fallen down into from the cliff.
 Therefore, from version v0.7 onwards, the cliff and the exchange place were merged again into one, as it was on the very first scribble by Mike during the Orpheus conception.

 The position, as far as we know, did not change from here on.
 The cliff was slightly higher than in the release version, but in both cases the player was unable to see the colony.
 All the ideas regarding the gamestart with the northern forest (which itself was also removed completely) and the cliff as a separate location, where thereby discarded.